Vagus Nerve Stimulation (VNS) Therapy

 VNS therapy does not work for everyone.
-If there is no improvement in seizures after two years, the specialist may consider having the stimulator switched off or removed.
-Even if VNS therapy has no effect on the seizures, it might have other positive effects (see question above).
+If there is no benefit received from VNS therapy, you and your specialist may consider having it switched off or removed.
+Even if VNS therapy has no effect on the seizures, it might have other positive effects (see previous question).

 Can I have an MRI scan if I have VNS therapy?